Skip to Content

 Taylor Lake in Fall

 From mid-September to early October, the race is on to see the golden larches of Alberta.
 Larch trees can be found in all of Alberta’s mountain parks, including Banff, Kananaskis and Waterton.
+If you are lucky enough to be in Banff in September towards the end of the month, you are in for a treat!

 There are a few opportunities to see larches without much effort, but the best experiences come from larch tree hikes.
 A few larch hikes get the majority of the attention (we’re looking at you Larch Valley), but there are plenty of excellent larch hikes to choose from.